Ralph Immell: Gubernatorial campaigns

 The campaign was initially cordial between Immell and Goodland, with Goodland even commenting that he thought Immell would make a good governor, but things turned bitter between the two as the third significant primary candidate, Kenny, quickly faded into obscurity.
 As a first time candidate, Immell struggled early in the campaign to adjust to political speechmaking, but he hired experienced advisors and ultimately ran a strong campaign, consolidating much of the progressive voter base.
 He also benefited from the fact that the 83-year-old Goodland was unable to campaign extensively on the road.
 With Delbert Kenny failing to capture any popular support, however, conservative Republicans began rallying to Goodland as the only vehicle to stop the progressives from recapturing the governor's office.
 The progressive voter base that Immell was relying on was also significantly diminished from past elections—while the Progressive Party leadership had voted to rejoin the Republican Party, that sentiment was hardly unanimous among progressive voters, and many ultimately joined the Democrats instead, removing themselves from the Republican primary electorate.
 In the end Goodland prevailed by 3.4% of the vote and went on to win re-election.
 Additionally, Goodland had decided to endorse La Follette's opponent in the Senate primary, Joseph McCarthy.
 Some Wisconsin newspapers speculated that Immell's campaign also ultimately doomed Robert La Follette Jr.'s re-election chances, as conservatives who may have been inclined to support him were alienated by his close support for Immell; La Follette lost his election by just 2,000 votes.

 Goodland died two months into his third term and was succeeded by his lieutenant governor, Oscar Rennebohm.
 Immell was widely expected to run for governor again in 1948, but after his election primary loss he had returned to his military career.
 In March 1947, he was appointed commander of the famous 101st Airborne Division, which at that time was a reserve unit.
-This was likely a short term honorific post, as Immell continued to working in Madison and speaking around Wisconsin during this time.
+This was likely a short term honorific post, as Immell continued working in Madison and speaking around Wisconsin during this time.
 After just a few months, Immell was transferred to command the 84th Airborne Division, also in reserve status.
 Just after the 1948 Czechoslovak coup d'état, Immell gathered the officers of the 84th Division and instructed them to prepare themselves for the possibility of another war.